01-edu/public/subjects/blockchain/send-transaction-to-peer/README.md

 - Send a transaction of 0.00001337 bitcoins to another student.

 - Retrieve the main information from the transaction from a public API or a node (using for instance `bitcoin-cli gettransaction`).
-You might need to convert some fields depending on the API used. - Transaction hash "txid - Transaction fee "fee" (in Bitcoins, negative integer) - Transaction amount "amount" (in Bitcoins, negative integer) - Transaction date "time"
+You might need to convert some fields depending on the API used.

-- Store the
+- Store the following values in a variable `tx` in your solution `send-transaction-to-peer.js`:
+  - Transaction hash `txid`.
+  - Transaction fee `fee` (in Bitcoins, negative integer).
+  - Transaction amount `amount` (in Bitcoins, negative integer).
+  - Transaction date `time.

+> The submitted transaction information needs to be related to a recent (no more than 48 h) transaction!

 ### Expected file